 Williamsport Man Indicted On Drug Trafficking And Firearms Charges

-WILLIAMSPORT- The United States Attorney’s Office for the Middle District of Pennsylvania announced today that Kenneth Sharif Johnson, age 27, of Williamsport, Pennsylvania, was indicted on March 22, 2018, by a federal grand jury on drug trafficking and firearms charges.
+WILLIAMSPORT- The United States Attorney’s Office for the Middle District of Pennsylvania announced that Zakhary Wayne Pryer, age 39, of Old Lycoming Township, Pennsylvania, was indicted on March 14, 2019, by a federal grand jury on drug trafficking and firearms charges.

-The case was investigated by the Bureau of Alcohol, Tobacco, Firearms, and Explosives and the South Williamsport Police Department.
-Assistant U.S. Attorney George J. Rocktashel is prosecuting the case.
+The case was investigated by the Pennsylvania State Police, the Lycoming County Narcotics Enforcement Unit, and the Federal Bureau of Investigation (FBI).
+Assistant United States Attorney George J. Rocktashel is prosecuting the case.

 This case was also brought as part of a district wide initiative to combat the nationwide epidemic regarding the use and distribution of heroin.
 Led by the United States Attorney’s Office, the Heroin Initiative targets heroin traffickers operating in the Middle District of Pennsylvania and is part of a coordinated effort among federal, state and local law enforcement agencies to locate, apprehend, and prosecute individuals who commit heroin related offenses.

 Indictments and Criminal Informations are only allegations.
 All persons charged are presumed to be innocent unless and until found guilty in court.